AMWA-TV/ms-05-02/docs/Introduction.md

 Models of both classes and datatypes published either in the [Framework](Framework.md) or in one of the [Feature sets](Feature%20sets.md) are __standard__ models and MUST have their names prefixed with `"Nc"`.

-Device models can contain non-standard or [vendor-specific](Framework.md#ncclassid) classes by deriving standard classes.
-Vendor-specific models MUST NOT have their names prefixed with `"Nc"`.
+Device models can contain [non-standard](Framework.md#ncclassid) classes by deriving standard classes.
+The main use case is to allow vendors to expose vendor specific functionality in their device implementations.
+Non-standard models MUST NOT have their names prefixed with `"Nc"`.